-On the one year anniversary of the Covid-19 lockdown, I thought it appropriate to mark the occasion with a message that would lay out some of the lessons I have learned over the past year and how it had prepared me for the potential of forthcoming restrictions.
+On the one year anniversary of the Covid-19 lockdown, I thought it appropriate to mark the occasion with a message that would lay out some of the lessons I have learned over the past year and how it prepared me for the potential of forthcoming restrictions.
 The message is titled, “Unmasking a Future Lockdown.”
 (You can get Part 1 and Part 2).

-As lockdowns continue in various parts of the world, it seems that many are still struggling to understand why some of us would take the position that we have.
+As lockdowns continue in various parts of the world, it seems that many are still struggling to understand why some of us would take the position we have.
 Various arguments are postulated, such as

 - The government restrictions are in an effort to save lives.

 - Citizens must sacrifice individual liberties for the social good.